-The procedure for using a crypto dynamic map entry is the same as the basic configuration described in "Creating a Basic IPsec Configuration," except that instead of creating a static crypto map, you create a crypto dynamic map entry.
+The procedure for using a dynamic crypto map entry is the same as the basic configuration described in "Creating a Basic IPsec Configuration," except that instead of creating a static crypto map, you create a dynamic crypto map entry.
 You can also combine static and dynamic map entries within a single crypto map set.

-Create a crypto dynamic map entry by performing the following steps:
+Create a crypto dynamic map entry as follows: